Last year Go & Grow was the new kid on the block – now it’s one of Europe’s favorite ways to invest.

 1) The net return falls below 6.75%

-A headline benefit of Go & Grow is the high-yielding return of 6.75%.
-Compared to the net return rates achieved since Bondora’s inception, the rate of 6.75% provides a substantial buffer.
+A headline benefit of Go & Grow is the high-yielding return of up to 6.75% p.a.
+Compared to the net return rates achieved since Bondora’s inception, the rate of up to 6.75% provides a substantial buffer.
 Today, the Go & Grow portfolio mirrors that of the overall composition of the loans originated at Bondora – in other words, across all risk ratings and countries.
 These loans have been originated using our latest generation of credit analytics, a proprietary model which has been developed for over a decade.

 Before deciding to make super-fast liquidity a benefit for Go & Grow investors, we analyzed close to a decade of cash flow data on Bondora investor transactions to determine the inflows, outflows and how the portfolio cash flows moved overall.
 This is so investors can rely on being able to withdraw money from their Go & Grow account at short notice.